-For information on additional procedures and guidelines for this major, see the University Registrar or an academic advisor in the department.
+For information on additional procedures and guidelines for this major, see the University registrar or an academic advisor in the department.

-B.A. in HISTORY with a Minor in Biblical Studies
+B.A. in HISTORY with a minor in biblical studies

-For the Bachelor's of Arts in History, the major requires 42 semester hours of studies in History.
+For the bachelor of arts in history, the major requires 42 semester hours of studies in History.
 Students begin with foundational courses in American and world history.
 A variety of in-depth upper-level courses are available for students in three major fields in historical studies: U.S. history, European history and world history.
 Research and writing are emphasized in the program, as well as hands-on experiences through internships and study abroad.
 All history majors study a foreign language through the intermediate level.
-Specific degree requirements are listed on page 116.
+Specific degree requirements are listed on page 107.

-OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the University (see p.
-8), the objectives for the Major in History are that the graduate will be able to
+OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the University (p.
+7), the objectives for the major in history are that the graduate will be able to

-- 1. Demonstrate an advanced level of reflective, critical, and original thinking. - 2.
+- 1. Demonstrate an advanced level of reflective, critical and original thinking. - 2.
 Develop an appreciation for history and the craft of the historian. - 3.
 Describe the important institutional and cultural developments in world history. - 4.
 Demonstrate an understanding of a comprehensive Christian worldview. - 5.
 Identify the events and people that have shaped history. - 6.
 Utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew. - 7.
 Pursue advanced studies in individual or interdisciplinary programs within history.

-B.A. in HUMANITIES with a Dual Major in Biblical Studies or a Minor in Biblical Studies
+B.A. in HUMANITIES with a dual major in biblical studies or a minor in biblical studies

-For the Bachelor of Arts in Humanities, the major requires 45semester hours of studies in Humanities, plus 14 semester hours of foreign language courses.
-For the Bachelor of Science in Humanities, 45 semester hours of studies in Humanities are required, without the foreign language courses.
-The degree program (B.A. or B.S.) can include either: a Minor in Biblical Studies and a specialization in English, Literature, Philosophy, Writing, or Interdisciplinary Studies; or a Dual Major in Biblical Studies.
-Specific degree requirements are listed on pages 104-115.
+For the bachelor of arts in humanities, the major requires 45 semester hours of studies in Humanities, plus 14 semester hours of foreign language courses.
+The degree program (B.A.) can include either: a minor in biblical studies and a specialization in English, literature, philosophy, writing or interdisciplinary studies; or a dual major in biblical studies.
+Specific degree requirements are listed on pages 108-110.

-OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the University (see p.
-7), the objectives for the Major in Humanities are that the graduate will be able to:
+OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the University (p.
+7), the objectives for the major in humanities are that the graduate will be able to:

-1. Demonstrate an advanced level of reflective, critical, and original thinking.

-- 2. Demonstrate an understanding of the different elements within culture, such as literature, philosophy, arts, religion, and history. - 3.
+- 1. Demonstrate an advanced level of reflective, critical and original thinking. - 2.
+Demonstrate an understanding of the different elements within culture, such as literature, philosophy, arts, religion and history. - 3.
 Demonstrate an understanding of the major trends in the history of ideas in the Western tradition and their role in the making of the modern world. - 4.
 Demonstrate an understanding of a comprehensive Christian worldview. - 5.
 Demonstrate an understanding of the dynamics of influencing culture as ambassadors for Christ. - 6.
-In the B.A. degree, utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew. - 7.
-Pursue advanced studies in individual or interdisciplinary programs within the humanities, independently or academically.
+In the B.A. degree, utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew.

+7. Pursue advanced studies in individual or interdisciplinary programs within the humanities, independently or academically.

-Graduates with degrees in Humanities are prepared to engage in graduate study in a variety of disciplines, including seminary studies, and in an array of entry-level roles such as copy writer, editorial assistant, historian, and archivist.
+Graduates with degrees in humanities are prepared to engage in graduate study in a variety of disciplines, including seminary studies, and in an array of entry-level roles such as copy writer, editorial assistant, historian and archivist.